ldante86/lcal/dev/lcal-python/README.md

 # lcal-python

-## Ideas on a pythong version of lcal
+## Ideas on a python version of lcal